blacklightpy/vaultofknowledge/Idealism.md

 ## Indian
 - Badrayana (Brahma Soothras)
-- Adi Shankara (Advaita Vedanta)
+- Adi Shankara (Advaita Vedanta) (The world of duality is a misapprehension of the non-dual reality)
-- Abhinavagupta (Prathyaabhinja school of Kashmir Shaiva Sampradaaya)
+- Abhinavagupta (Prathyaabhinja school of Kashmir Shaiva Sampradaaya) (Reality is an unfolding of Shiva)
+- Asanga (Yogaachaara school of Mahaa Yaana Buddha Maarga) (Mind Only)
 ## Western
 - Plato (Platonic Idealism)
 ### German